Trade Show Preparation Schedule

-- Determine how your trade show marketing plan fits into your sales and marketing strategy and budget.
+- Determine how your trade show marketing plan fits into your sales and marketing strategy as well as your organization’s budget.

-- Explore the events that best fit your goals.
+- Explore the events that best fit your goals and are mostly likely to provide a return on investment.

 9 to 12 Months Before Show: Enhance your plan

 - Work with the sales team to develop specific goals for your trade show schedule.
-Typical goals includes sales, leads and PR.
+Typical goals includes sales, leads, PR and awareness.

 - Enhance your trade show plan.
-Most companies divide the plan into three buckets.
-1 Pre-show 2.
-Show and 3.
-Post Show.
+Most companies divide the plan into three buckets: pre-show, show and post-show.

 6 to 9 Months Before Show: Booth design